University of Auckland

 - Awareness of the nature of the health profession

-- Enthusiasm for people and their well-being
+- Empathy, sensitivity, and enthusiasm for people and their well-being

 Applicants are encouraged to prepare for this interview.